argilla-io/distilabel/docs/sections/how_to_guides/advanced/cli/index.md

 ### `distilabel pipeline run`

-We can also run a `Pipeline` from the CLI just pointing to the same `pipeline.yaml` file or an URL pointing to it and calling, or pointing to a python script containing a distilabel pipeline, using `distilabel pipeline run`:
+We can also run a `Pipeline` from the CLI just pointing to the same `pipeline.yaml` file or an URL pointing to it and calling `distilabel pipeline run`.
+Alternatively, an URL pointing to a Python script containing a distilabel pipeline can be used:

 ```bash
 $ distilabel pipeline run --help